Ayaan06/SOLSYNC/frontend/README.md

 # Frontend Directory Overview

-This directory contains the assets for the MarketMinerAI interface and a companion Python utility used for live Solana wallet tracking.
+This directory contains the assets for the SolSync interface and a companion Python utility used for live Solana wallet tracking.

 ## Structure